"Anywhere where my child is understood as an individual and loved feels like love for me, as well"

 Janet is the executive director of Horse and Buddy.
-She has been involved with therapeutic riding for almost 20 years.
-Her background is in the corporate world, working for IBM for almost 30 years before leaving in 2016 to run Horse and Buddy full time.
+She has been in this position for over 20 years.
+Her background is in the corporate world; she worked for IBM for almost 30 years before leaving in 2016 to run Horse and Buddy full time.
 She has an BS in Computer Science and an MBA from Duke.
-Janet lives on her farm in Siler City with her three horses, 2 miniature donkeys, 3 dogs, 2 cats, and her impulsive purchase: Matilda the Pig.
+Janet lives on her farm in Siler City with her horse, 2 miniature donkeys, 3 dogs, 2 cats, and her impulsive purchase: Matilda the Pig.
 In her spare time, she likes to work on her farm and drive her tractor.

 Holly is our Program Director.
 She is an Occupational Therapist, a PATH registered instructor, and a PATH Mentor.
 Holly earned her BS in OT at Tufts University in Medford , MA.
 She worked for 10 years in a pediatric rehab hospital in NJ before moving to NC in 1997.
 Holly has been riding since age 9.
 She has been with our program since 2002, first as a volunteer and now as Program Director and instructor.
 Holly also works part time for a local pediatric therapy practice and sees a few OT clients, doing Hippotherapy, at the barn.
 She is married to Joe and has 3 daughters (who sometimes volunteer with Horse and Buddy).